codatio/codat-docs/docs/expenses/config-and-categorize.md

     }
 }
 ```
-If a configuration is set for a company, but the customer sets a bank account or supplier/customer on the expense transaction level, the configuration values will be overriden when pushing the expense into the accounting platform.
+If a configuration is set for a company, but the customer sets a bank account, supplier, and customer value on the expense transaction level, Sync for Expenses will use the values from the trasaction when creating the expense in the accounting platform.

 ### Bank account